-Bob Keefe is E2’s Executive Director, overseeing E2’s work across the country and coordinating E2’s staff and chapters stretching from Boston to San Diego.
-Bob speaks regularly about the economic benefits of smart environmental policies; the clean energy economy; jobs and related issues, and has been widely quoted in publications nationwide.
-Prior to joining E2 in 2011, Bob spent more than 20 years as a political, business and environmental journalist.
-He served as the chief Washington correspondent for the Atlanta Journal-Constitution; as a California-based national reporter for Cox Newspapers/Cox News Service; as technology editor for the Austin (Tx) American-Statesman and as a business and investigative reporter for the St. Petersburg (Fla.)
-Times.
-Bob also co-founded a technology news Web site and has co-authored or edited several business-related books.
+Bob Keefe is E2’s executive director, overseeing all aspects of E2’s work and its staff and chapters stretching from New York to San Diego.
+Bob speaks regularly about the clean energy economy and the economic benefits of smart environmental policies.
+He has testified before Congress and numerous state legislatures and has appeared in media outlets including the New York Times, Washington Post, Fox, CNN and others.
+Bob is the author of two books on the economics of climate change: “Climatenomics: Washington Wall Street and the Economic Battle to Save Our Planet” (2022) and “Clean Economy NOW: Stories from the Front Lines of an American Business Revolution” (2024) and co-author of several other business-related books.
+Prior to joining E2 in 2011, Bob spent more than 20 years as journalist, covering business, political, national and environmental news from coast to coast.
+He served as the Washington correspondent for the Atlanta Journal-Constitution; as a California-based national reporter for Cox Newspapers/Cox News Service; as technology editor for the Austin (TX) American-Statesman and as a business and investigative reporter at the St. Petersburg (Fla.)
+Times and The Greenville (SC) News.
 He is a graduate of the University of North Carolina at Chapel Hill and was a fellow at the University of Southern California’s Annenberg School for Communication and Journalism.
-Contact Bob.

-Gail Parson is E2’s Director of Membership and State Engagement.
-Gail has spent more than 15 years in the nonprofit community in the Midwest, working on issues involving corporate partnerships, community networks, fundraising, communications and grassroots organizing.
+Gail Parson is E2’s Deputy Director.
+Gail has spent more than 25 years in the nonprofit community, working on issues involving corporate partnerships, volunteer networks, fundraising, communications and grassroots organizing.
 In addition, she has provided technical assistance to a variety of organizations to develop and implement successful local and federal advocacy campaigns.
 Gail is a graduate of Indiana University and holds a master’s degree in history from DePaul University.
-Contact Gail.

-Susan Nedell is E2’s Rocky Mountains Advocate.
+Susan Nedell is E2’s Mountain West Advocate.
 Susan has more than 20 years of experience in executive entrepreneurship within the cleantech, aerospace, and software industries.
-Most recently, she has worked as an Industry analyst contributing to Pike Research’s Smart Transportation and Smart Buildings practices.
+Most recently, she has worked as an industry analyst contributing to Pike Research’s Smart Transportation and Smart Buildings practices.
 Prior to this she was a senior manager at Eetrex, an early stage engineering company specializing in the development of chargers and inverter-chargers for electric trucks, and Li-ion battery systems for stationary storage.
 In 1992, Nedell co-founded Wyndemere, an aerospace product design and engineering firm specializing in flight data analysis, decision support systems and aircraft electronics, which was recognized by the Inc 500 list in 1998.
-Nedell began her career as a planetary geologist at the SETI Institute and NASA Ames Research Center, and holds a BA in geology from the University of Vermont as well as an MS in geology from San Jose State University, and a Graduate Certificate in Water Engineering and Management from the University of Colorado.
-Contact Susan.
+Nedell began her career as a planetary geologist at the SETI Institute and NASA Ames Research Center, and holds a BA in geology from the University of Vermont as well as an MS in geology from San Jose State University, and a graduate certificate in water engineering and management from the University of Colorado.